matheus-git/logcast/README.md

 ## Usage

-See "log" example for example with integration with [log]("https://docs.rs/log/latest/log/index.html") crate
+See `examples/log.rs` for an example of integration with the [log](https://docs.rs/log/latest/log/index.html) crate.

 ### Add logcast